Hot springs on the beach

 Description by Dana

-First scientific description of these springs was given by the prominent American geologist James D. Dana and published in 1846.
+The first scientific description of these springs was given by the prominent American geologist James D. Dana and published in 1846.
 He did not see the springs himself but according to the stories of other members of United States Exploring Expedition these springs behaved like small geysers – they were "boiling fountains".

 Dana wrote that in Savusavu village was one hot spring.
 In some distance from the sea were five boiling springs with jets of water and one mud pool.
 Water from these springs forms a boiling pool with a stream leaving it.